land-systems/land-systems.github.io/content/news/25-06-20-erc-news/index.md

 ---
-title: New ERC project on land use, sustainability, and democratic backsliding, and preprint
+title: New ERC project on land use, sustainability, and democratic backsliding, with preprint
 date: 2025-06-20
 image:
   focal_point: 'top'
 authors:
   - patrick-meyfroidt
 ---

+Read more

 <!--more-->